d-morrison/IntroStatActivities/_book/04-A06-EDA-1cat_1quant.md

 \begin{center}\includegraphics[width=0.6\linewidth]{04-A06-EDA-1cat_1quant_files/figure-latex/unnamed-chunk-4-1} \end{center}
-8. Report the two measures of center for this data.
+8. Report the two measures of center for these data.

 \vspace{0.8in}

-9. Report the two measures of spread for this data.
+9. Report the two measures of spread for these data.

 \vspace{0.8in}

 To show the effect of outliers on the measures of center and spread, the largest values in the data set were reduced by 100 \$MM.
-Upload and import the data set, `Movies2016_Sub` into Rstudio.
+Upload and import the data set, `Movies2016_Sub` into RStudio.
 Enter the variable name `revenue_mil` for `variable` in line 32 and 34 to summarize and create a boxplot of the data.
 Highlight and run lines 31--38.

 ```r